-Some bakers use a small amount of yeast alongside the preferment to jump start fermentation.
-While some wait for the naturally occurring bacterias and types of yeast to do their thing.
-This usually happens over an extended period so that they can create unique flavors.
+Some bakers use a small amount of yeast alongside the preferment to jump-start fermentation.
+While some wait for the naturally occurring bacteria and types of yeast to do their thing.
+This usually happens over an extended period so that they can create unique flavours.

 Some bread recipes use a preferment, it may sound funny that just leaving some flour, water and levain for a few hours can make much of a difference.
 But it does!
 It makes the dough stronger and more hydrated, which means it will be better tasting when it’s done baking.
 It also maximises the power of the yeast, meaning you can use less and your bread will taste better.

-It means that by adding a preferment that kneading and the doughs fermentation stages are reduced.
+It means that by adding a preferment that kneading and the fermentation length can be reduced.
 Preferments are used by many professional bakers because they’re very versatile and save space.
 When compared to maturing an entire batch of dough a preferment is much easier to work with.

 The French named this technique after Polish bakers, who introduced it to France.
 It was originally used for making pastries, but it’s now used all over the world for bread.

-Poolish preferment is notable for its taste that’s ideal for a nice, buttery flavor.
-Bakers often use it in baguettes and other breads with crisp crusts and open crumb structures.
+Poolish preferment is notable for its taste that’s ideal for a nice, buttery flavour.
+Bakers often use it in baguettes and other bread with crisp crusts and open crumb structures.

-This process goes by keeping about of the final dough made on one day and then adding it into the next day/s batch.
-This adds complexity of flavor and leavening to the next baked goods.
+This process goes by retaining some of the dough made on one day and adding it to the next day/s batch.
+This adds a complexity of flavour and leavening to the next baked goods.
 It can either be made from a dough containing commercial baker’s yeast, or sourdough.
 It’s the only preferment that always contains salt.

 The Pate Fermentee can be stored for 8-12 hours at room temperature.
 It can also be kept for a few days in the refrigerator before it loses its leavening ability.

 This style of preferment makes the process convenient for bakers who are making the same bread recipe regularly.
 You can add yeast to the dough, but many bakers don’t bother.
-After several years of repeating the process the levain becomes packed full of yeasts and lactic bacteria.
-This makes the preferement an extremely powerful and flavoursome levain.
+After several years of repeating the process, the levain becomes packed full of yeasts and lactic bacteria.
+This makes the preferment an extremely powerful and flavoursome levain.

-As Poolish and Biga are yeasted preferments which rely on commercial bakers yeast to levain bread.
+As Poolish and Biga are yeasted preferments that rely on commercial baker’s yeast to levain bread.
 Pate fermentee is usually sourdough, but some are made with yeast.
 A sourdough starter is a natural preferment where no commercial baker’s yeast is added.
 It relies on developing wild yeast and bacteria naturally from the flour and the air for its leavening abilities.